Junaidashrafgithub/sbbooking-v2/replit.md

-# Appointment Scheduler System
+# SBBookings - Appointment Scheduler System

 ## Overview

-This is a full-stack appointment scheduling system built with React, Node.js/Express, and PostgreSQL.
+SBBookings is a subscription-first appointment scheduling system built with React, Node.js/Express, and PostgreSQL.
 The application provides role-based access control for administrators and doctors, with comprehensive appointment management capabilities including recurring appointments, staff management, patient records, and billing functionality.
+The business model is subscription-based where customers purchase app access to become doctors with their own dashboards and staff management capabilities.

 ## User Preferences